pudly/schmopera-hugo/content/articles/grab-your-tickets-21c-in-2022.md

 +++
 A few items for you, readers.

 In the short-term: get signed up for the Canadian Opera Company's [digital membership](https://www.coc.ca/Free-Digital-Membership-Page)!
-It gets you access to the COC's season - which so far, has unveiled a solid line-up of digital events, all free to stream.
+It gets you access to the COC's season - which so far, has unveiled a solid [line-up of digital events](https://www.coc.ca/2122), all free to stream.
+These include _Gianni Schicchi_

-The first item happens **September 25, 7:30pm ET**: Canadian favourite Russell Braun and acclaimed American soprano Tamara Wilson pair up with the COC Orchestra, for a concert streamed right from the much-missed Four Seasons Centre for the Performing Arts.
+The first item happens **September 25, 7:30pm ET**: Canadian favourite Russell Braun and acclaimed American soprano Tamara Wilson pair up with the COC Orchestra, for a [concert](https://www.coc.ca/productions/22877) streamed right from the much-missed Four Seasons Centre for the Performing Arts.
 So far, we're promised operatic highlights by Wagner, Verdi, Puccini, and Bizet; and honestly, even if that changes, I'm still tuning in with bells on.

+And stick around for the rest of the COC's digital fall: they're offering [_Gianni Schicchi_](https://www.coc.ca/productions/22879) starting **October 30** starring Roland Wood, and [Mozart's _Requiem_](https://www.coc.ca/productions/22881) in collaboration with Against the Grain Theatre starting **November 26**.

 And if you're done with digital, never fear: tickets are now on sale for the Toronto Symphony Orchestra's _TSO at the Drive-In_ series.
 On **September 24 and 25 at 7:30pm ET**, catch a [mostly-Mozart programme](https://www.tso.ca/concert/mozart-martines) (including his famed _Eine kleine Nachtmusik_, which is ironically a rarity on the concert stage, I've found) that features an overture by Viennese Mozart contemporary Marianna Martines.
 And on October 1 and 2, 7:30pm ET, join maestro Daniel Bartholomew-Poyser for [_Pride Together_](https://www.tso.ca/concert/pride-together), "a high-octane program that parallels the journey of the 2SLGBTQ+ community".
 We're promised "Vogue" and "Time Warp", so it's a done deal.
 The two concerts are set to go up at Toronto's [CityView Drive-In](https://cityviewdrivein.com/), and space is limited, so snag your spot quick.